jech2/AudioSurvey/README.md

 # AudioSurvey: A Web-Based Audio Evaluation Tool
 This repository provides an interactive, browser-based platform for subjective audio evaluation experiments.
-Participants can listen to audio samples, rate them across multiple metrics, and have their responses recorded for analysis.
+It is designed to enable researchers to conveniently conduct subjective evaluations using audio samples.

 ![image](./survey_example.png)
-** Currently, the page is shown in Korean.
-We will also release the english version in the future.

-** Currently, we implemented deploying the server with dev setting (suitable with small number of participants).

 # Features
 - **Participant Tracking**: Users enter their name to begin the experiment.
 Responses are saved to responses/{user_name}/response_{timestamp}.csv, and page log files capture time spent on each page.
 Check out the sample data in responses/eunjinchoi/.